Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

     add(5, 3)

-Is equivalent to the _lambda_ function:
+Is equivalent to the *lambda* function:

     add = lambda x, y: x + y
     add(5, 3)

-It's not even need to bind it to a name like add before:
+It’s not even need to bind it to a name like add before:

     (lambda x, y: x + y)(5, 3)